AllanRamsay/TAGGING/readme.txt

 any fancy Baum-Welch reestimation.
 All the probabilities we need can just be collected.

-CTAGGER: we have table that says how likely the word between a given pair of tags is to have a specific tag.
+CTAGGER: we have a table that says how likely the word between a given pair of tags is to have a specific tag.
 That's hard to read, what do I actually mean?
 What, for instance, is the most likely thing to occur between a determiner and a noun?
 We look up "AT!!!NN" in the table and